zimolzak/active-learning/Readme.md

 Additionally, we added as a feature a Kolmogorov-Smirnov statistic that compares, for an individual example lab test, the distribution of that test's results relative to the overall distribution of all positive training examples' results [Smirnov].

 We evaluated this basic system using seven datasets that had been already adjudicated by VA experts.
-These datasets, and basic information about them, are shown in Table **tableDatasets**.
+These datasets, and basic information about them, are shown in Table **tableCrossVal**.
 We compared the performance of three algorithms in the context of this basic system: logistic regression with an L1 penalty (also known as the least absolute shrinkage and selection operator, or LASSO), support vector machines (SVM), and random forests.
 We used 10-fold cross validation to evaluate the accuracy of the system using each algorithm.